casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/contract-interaction.md

 This method is used to hand over the token transfer capability to another account.
 In this example, the new owner's public key is created before the transfer.
 Then the new account will perform the token transfer.

 #### Executing the approve method
-The below code snippet will execute when calling the [approve](https://github.com/casper-network/casper-contracts-js-clients/blob/b210261ba6b772a7cb25f62f2bdf00f0f0064ed5/e2e/cep47/usage.ts#L259-L267) method.
+The following code snippet will execute when calling the [approve](https://github.com/casper-network/casper-contracts-js-clients/blob/b210261ba6b772a7cb25f62f2bdf00f0f0064ed5/e2e/cep47/usage.ts#L259-L267) method.

 Create the `allowedAccount` recipient address using the `KEYS_USER` variable from the *.env.cep47* file.
 This variable indicates the new spender of the token.